Michael Hudson (Royalist)

 Michael Hudson (1605–1648) was an English clergyman who supported the Royalist cause during the English Civil War.

-In 1628 Hudson graduated from Queen's College, Oxford with an M.A, and became fellow c.
+In 1628 Hudson graduated from Queen's College, Oxford with an M.A., and became fellow c.
 1630.
 King Charles I gave him various livings; and he was one of the king's chaplains at Oxford.
 He was scoutmaster to the northern army (1643–1644) and, along with John Ashburnham, accompanied Charles I to Newark in 1646.
 At the end of the First English Civil War he was imprisoned.
 He escaped from prison, but was again captured, 1647, and sent to the Tower of London.
-In 1648 he escaped again, and promoted a royalist rising in the eastern counties where he was killed while defending Woodcroft Castle.
+In 1648 he escaped again, and promoted a Royalist rising in the eastern counties where he was killed while defending Woodcroft Castle.

 Biography

 Hudson was born in Westmoreland in 1605, and in February 1622 became a "poor child" and subsequently tabarder of Queen's College, Oxford.
 He proceeded B.A. in February 1625, and M.A. in January 1628.
 It seems doubtful that he is identical with the Michael Hudson who matriculated from Corpus Christi College, Cambridge, 3 July 1623.

 About 1630 he was elected a fellow of Queen's College, Oxford, married, and was for a time tutor to Charles, Prince of Wales (later Charles II).
 He was ordained as a priest in 1632 by John Bancroft, Bishop of Oxford.

 He was rector of Uffington, Lincolnshire, and of Market Bosworth, Leicestershire, but seems to have assigned the former on 19 March 1641 to Thomas South in exchange for the rectory of King's Cliffe, Northamptonshire.
-Both South and Hudson were sequestrated from the living of Uffington by the Parliamentarian (Roundhead) general Edward Montagu, Earl of Manchester 31 December 1644.
+Both South and Hudson were sequestrated from the living of Uffington by the Parliamentarian general Edward Montagu, Earl of Manchester 31 December 1644.
 On 20 January 1645 he was ejected by the Earl of Manchester from the living at Uffington, on the evidence of four witnesses.

 On the outbreak of the English Civil War Hudson had joined the Royalists (Cavaliers), and after the Battle of Edgehill (23 October 1642) retired to Oxford, where he was brought into contact with the king, was made one of the royal chaplains, and received a Doctor of Divinity (D.D.) in February 1643.
 His want of reserve and bluntness caused Charles I to nickname him his plain-dealing chaplain.

 Hudson's known fidelity led to his appointment as scout-master to the army in the northern parts of England, then under the command of the Marquis of Newcastle, a position which he occupied till 1644.
 In April 1646, when Charles I determined to entrust his person to the Scots army, he chose Hudson and John Ashburnham to conduct him to the Scottish army camp at Newark-on-Trent.
 Parliament, on 23 May 1646, consequently despatched a serjeant-at-arms for his arrest, but the Scots refused to give him up, and after a few days' confinement released him.
 Shortly afterwards, while endeavouring to reach France, he was arrested at Sandwich, Kent (7 June 1646) and was imprisoned in London House.